 The estimator $\hat{f}_n$ is then called $\Psi$-{adaptive} in the S-minimax sense. \end{definition}

-We distinguish two cases in the following: First, we consider the special case of isotropic H\"older classes, that is, $\beta_1=\ldots=\beta_d$.
-These classes only require a common bandwidth for all dimensions that is chosen with the standard version of Lepski's method (see \citep{Lepski90} and \citep{Lepski_Mammen_Spokoiny97}).
-Afterwards, we allow for anisotropic Hölder classes.
+We distinguish two cases in the following: First, we consider the special case of isotropic H\"older classes, that is, $\beta_1=\cdots=\beta_d$.
+These classes only require a common bandwidth for all dimensions that is chosen with the standard version of Lepski's method (see \cite{Lepski90} and \cite{Lepski_Mammen_Spokoiny97}).
+Afterwards, we allow for anisotropic H\"{o}lder classes.
 These classes necessitate a separate bandwidth for every dimension of the domain under consideration.
-The standard version of Lepski's Method is not applicable in this case, because it requires a monotonous bias.
-We circumvent this problem using a modified version of Lepski's method as described in \citep{Kerkyacharian_Lepski_Picard01} and \citep{Lepski_Levit99}.
+The standard version of Lepski's method is not applicable in this case, because it requires a monotonous bias.
+We circumvent this problem using a modified version of Lepski's method as described in \cite{Kerkyacharian_Lepski_Picard01} and \cite{Lepski_Levit99}.

-\subsection{A Fully Adaptive Estimator for Isotropic, Locally Polynomial Functions}
+\subsection{A fully adaptive estimator for isotropic, locally polynomial functions}

-Here, we consider isotropic Hölder classes with $ \beta\in(0,m+1] $, where $m$ is the degree of the estimator $ \hat f_\lambda $ and may be chosen arbitrarily large.
-Therefore, only one bandwidth $h_{\op{iso}}=h_1=\ldots=h_d>0$ has to be selected.
-Geometrically, this means that we select a hypercube in $\mr^d$ with edge length $h_{\op{iso}}$ as domain of interest (in contrast to the anisotropic case, where we select a hyperrectangle with edge lengths $h_1,\dots,h_d$).\\
+Here, we consider isotropic H\"{o}lder classes with $ \beta\in(0,m+1] $, where $m$ is the degree of the estimator $ \hat f_\lambda$ and may be chosen arbitrarily large.
+Therefore, only one bandwidth $h_{\op{iso}}=h_1=\cdots=h_d>0$ has to be selected.
+Geometrically, this means that we select a hypercube in $\mr^d$ with edge length $h_{\op{iso}}$ as domain of interest (in contrast to the anisotropic case, where we select a hyperrectangle with edge lengths $h_1,\dots,h_d$).

 A major issue is the choice of the bandwidth.
-In the following, we assume that the variance term ${\op{V}(\lambda_{h_{\op{iso}}})}/({n h_{\op{iso}}^d})$ for (see Definitions~\eqref{def estimator with fixed lambda} and \eqref{def Huber Variance})
+In the following, we assume that the variance term ${\mathrm{V}(\lambda_{h_{\op{iso}}})}/({n h_{\op{iso}}^d})$ for (see Definitions \eqref{def estimator with fixed lambda} and \eqref{def Huber Variance})

-is {\it decreasing} in the bandwidth so that we can apply Lepski's method.
+is \textit{decreasing} in the bandwidth so that we can apply Lepski's method.
 This imposes an additional restriction on the design and the noise.
 After the main result of this section, we give some examples for designs and noises that fulfill this restriction.
-Next, we introduce the set of bandwidths $ \cH^{\op{iso}}:=[h_{-},h^+] $, where $0<h_-<h^+<1$ are defined as (cf. \eqref{example choice h})
+Next, we introduce the set of bandwidths $ \cH^{\op{iso}}:=[h_{-},h^+] $, where $0<h_-<h^+<1$ are defined as (cf.\ \eqref{example choice h})

 Since the inequality $ h_-<h^+ $ has to be satisfied, $n$ is required to be large enough.
 We then introduce the isotropic M-estimator for any $ {h_{\op{iso}}}\in\cH^{\op{iso}} $ as

 where